 The only case in which your NBN Connection Box will provide direct access for a phone is if you have Fibre to the Premises installed.
 It will have two Grey (Voice) Uni-V ports, along with the usual 4 Yellow (Data) Uni-D ports, and you can plug your old analogue telephones or devices into them once they are activated.

-However, most companies will not use they grey Uni-V ports to run their phone systems, and will instead using the internet via the Uni-D to run their VoIP phone system.
+However, most companies will not use the grey Uni-V ports to run their phone systems, and will instead use the internet via the Uni-D to run their VoIP phone system.

 In every other instance, you will have to connect your IP phone into the modem that’s connected to your NBN box.
 Both your modem and NBN box must be powered for your phone to work.
 It can get complicated, and confusing, so head over to this page if you’d like to find out more about how NBN phone services work.